Homestuck126/Luna-Avocado/README.md

 6. Once server is running, open another terminal instance and navigate to the project repository again.
 In here, run `npm start`(or npx start) to start the Expo development server.

 7. A QR code will be generated in your terminal or command prompt(this might take a minute or three depending on your CPU).
+8. Before scanning, please ensure your phone is on the same network as the computer you are running from.
+9. If you are using an iOS device/iPhone, simply open the camera app and scan the QR code.
+It will automatically redirect to Expo Go.
-8. Open Expo Go on your mobile device and scan the QR code.
+   If you are on Android, open Expo Go and scan the QR code from there.
-9. Wait for Expo Go to load the project.
+12. Wait for Expo Go to load the project.
 Once loaded, you should see the example app running on your device.

 ## How to use our application
 1. Click Sign up, type in you username, password and bio.
 Make sure to remember your username and password.